pointrix-project/msplat/README.md

         loop=0,
     )
 ```
-The results are looking quite promising at the moment, but it's evident that certain details aren't being accurately captured.
-One straightforward solution would be to enhance the number of iterations and gaussian points, although this would inevitably extend the time required to finalize the optimization process.
+This current result looks pretty good, although certain details are not so perfect.
+To solve this problem, we could perform more iterations and use more Gaussian points, although this would extend the time needed to complete the optimization process.

 ![result](media/media.gif)